Lessons from Confucious

 It can go into more detail where necessary and can cross-reference other lessons.

-It's written in a style that supports scanning, that is, helping the reader to quickly scan the text whilst having their eye drawn to important words, phrases, and sentences.
+It's written in a style that supports scanning.
+This helps the reader to quickly scan the text whilst having their eye drawn to important words, phrases, and sentences.

 The text might also include recommended additional reading and useful information that is not on the exam syllabus.